+Skin care for men's dry flaky facial skin is often overlooked.
 I treat a lot of men in my dermatology practice.
-One of the most common skin problems I see on the facial skin of men is facial dandruff or flaky, dry facial skin.
+One of the most common skin problems I see on the facial skin of men is facial dandruff aka dry flaky facial skin.

 How do you know if the dry skin on your face is facial dandruff?

-Facial dandruff may show up as subtle little areas of flaking “dry” skin, or it can be an obvious rash with redness, itching and chunky flakes of “dry” skin.
+Facial dandruff (called seborrheic dermatitis) may show up as subtle little areas of flaking "dry" skin, or it can be an obvious rash with redness, itching and chunky flakes of "dry" skin.